Theodosios Hanna

+Biography

-Early life; education
+Early life and education

 Archbishop Theodosios was born Nizar Hanna to Eastern Orthodox parents in the village of Rameh, Upper Galilee region of northern Israel.

 Archbishop Theodosios studied Greek in Jerusalem, continuing his studies in Greece where he earned his Master of Theology from University of Thessalonica School of Theology in 1991.

-Ecclesiastical career
+Early career

-That same year, 1991, Nizar Hanna returned to Jerusalem, where he was tonsured a monk with the name Theodosios and received ordination as a deacon.
+In 1991, Hanna returned to Jerusalem, where he was tonsured a monk with the name Theodosios and received ordination as a deacon.
 Also in 1991 he was elected a member of the Brotherhood of the Holy Sepulchre.
-In 1992 Theodosios was ordained a priest at the Church of the Holy Sepulchre.
+In 1992, Theodosios was ordained a priest at the Church of the Holy Sepulchre.
 A few days later he was elevated to the rank of archimandrite and placed in charge of the Arab section of the Patriarchate.

 Active in public life, he has served as the spokesperson and Director of the Patriarchate's Arab Department, has taught in local schools, and lectured on Christianity at the Haifa Arab Teachers' College.
 For his devotion to ministry in the Holy Land, Theodosios was granted an honorary Doctor of Theology degree from the Sofia Theological Institute in Bulgaria.

 In 2001 Theodosios was appointed by the late Patriarch Diodoros to serve as the official spokesperson for the Greek Orthodox Patriarchate in Jerusalem.

-In 2005, after the dethronement of Patriarch Irenaios and his replacement with Patriarch Theophilos III, Theodosios was ordained Archbishop of Sebastia.

-Political positions and the response of the authorities
+Activism

-Theodosios gained renown for his high-profile political activism, his outspoken denunciation of the occupation, and his stress upon the importance of Palestinian identity - positions that have made him popular with Arabs and unpopular with the Israeli authorities.
-Before being ordained archbishop, Theodosios has been arrested, detained and interrogated more than once by the Israeli authorities under various allegations of 'incitement'.
+Theodosios gained renown for his high-profile political activism, his outspoken denunciation of the Israeli occupation, and his stress upon the importance of Palestinian identity - positions that have made him popular with Palestinians and other Arabs and unpopular with the Israeli authorities.
+He considers the whole of the Palestinian people to be his church.

 Theodosios has served as a member of the Constitutional Consultative Committee that worked on the third draft of the Palestinian constitution of March 2003 and was awarded the Jerusalem Prize by the Palestinian National Authority's Ministry of Culture in 2004.
 He is also one of the authors of the Kairos Palestine document together with Patriarch Michel Sabah, Naim Ateeq, Rifat Odeh Kassis, Nora Qort and others.